szymski/raspberrypi-stuff/gate-opener/README.md

 ===========

 Gate opener is a very simple HTTP service for opening my parking lot gate using [rpitx](https://github.com/F5OEO/rpitx).
 It's configured for my purposes, if you want to use it for yourself, you'll have to change a few parameters, like the frequency of the radio signal and server port.
+It can be used to open parking lot gates, garage doors and all other stuff that uses radio transmission.

 ### Usage